RebeccaHartley/castle-farm/content/farming.md

 ## Current Crop

-The land has grown various arable crops over the years and is currently harvesting malting barley, (Marris Otter and Venture), both winter barley crop varieties, a spring barley crop (Golden Promise), winter wheat and wild flowers.
+The land has grown various arable crops over the years and is currently harvesting malting barley (Marris Otter and Venture), both winter barley crop varieties, a spring barley crop (Golden Promise), winter wheat and wild flowers.
 As part of the harvest, hay and straw are also produced and enjoyed by many a local animal.

 ![](http://rebeccahartley.github.io/castle-farm/images/barn/tractor-and-corn.jpeg)